dhemery/cwd.dhemery.com/site/posts/2003-08-estimates_are_not_commitments.md

 ---
-category:  Leading
+title: Estimates Are Not Commitments
 date: 2003/08/11 18:00:00
 tags:
 - collaborating
-title: Estimates Are Not Commitments
-comments: true
-published: true
-layout: post
+- leading

 ---

 <p> I have seen many managers make trouble for themselves by treating their team members' estimates as commitments. <strong> An estimate is not a commitment, </strong> and the difference between the two is significant for managers. </p>